Klinogicare® Quantum Magnetic Storm

 Repetitive Transcranial Magnetic Stimulation (rTMS)

-A specialized method affecting the brain (depression, neurology) using a different class of equipment.
+Specialized procedure that acts on the brain (depression, neurology) with a different class of equipment.

 IV.
 FOR SPECIALISTS

-The mechanism is based on a chain: magnetic field -> induction of an electric field -> depolarization of motor neurons -> muscle contraction -> neuromodulation, analgesia, restoration of motor control.
+The mechanism is based on a chain: magnetic field -> induction of an electric field -> depolarization of motor neurons -> muscle contraction -> neuromodulation, analgesia, recovery of motor control.

-Myostimulation, reduction of hypertonus, tone restoration, and muscle work.
+Myostimulation, reduction of hypertonia, recovery of tone, and muscle work.

-Deep neuromodulation, work with fascia, and regenerative protocols for the joint-ligament apparatus.
+Deep neuromodulation, fascia work, and regenerative protocols for the joint and ligament apparatus.

-The procedure does not require constant movement of the applicator, unlike TECAR, laser, or shockwave therapy.
-The applicator is fixed with a holder, reducing staff workload and improving protocol reproducibility.
+The procedure does not require continuous movement of the applicator, unlike TECAR, laser, or shockwave.
+The applicator is fixed with a holder, which reduces staff workload and improves protocol reproducibility.

-Tesla shows peak induction, but the clinical effect is determined by the rate of field change (dB/dt). dB/dt determines how powerful the electric field induced in tissues is and whether the depolarization threshold is reached.
-Quantum Magnetic Storm delivers values up to 65 000 T/s - an expert level of neuromuscular activation.
+Tesla indicates the peak induction value, but the clinical effect is determined by the rate of change of the field (dB/dt). dB/dt determines the intensity of the electric field induced in the tissue and whether the depolarization threshold is reached.
+Quantum Magnetic Storm reaches values of up to 65,000 T/s, an advanced level of neuromuscular activation.

-No. Implantable electronics (pacemakers, ICDs, neurostimulators, pumps) are absolute contraindications.
+No. Implantable electronic devices (pacemakers, ICDs, neurostimulators, pumps) are absolute contraindications.

-Ferromagnetic elements (steel, iron) in the treatment area are a contraindication.
-Non-ferromagnetic structures (for example, titanium) are most often allowed, but require caution and monitoring of the patient's sensations.
+Ferromagnetic implants (steel, iron) located in the treatment area are a contraindication.
+Non-ferromagnetic structures (for example, titanium) are acceptable in most cases, although they require caution and monitoring of the patient's sensations.

-Quantum Magnetic Storm is not intended for transcranial use.
-Brain stimulation is performed only with rTMS on specialized systems of a different power class under the supervision of neurophysiologists.
+Quantum Magnetic Storm is not designed for transcranial use.
+Brain stimulation is performed exclusively with rTMS on specialized systems of a different power class and under the supervision of neurophysiologists.

 Yes.
 A high-intensity field induces currents in conductors.
-Smartphones, watches, bank cards, and sensitive electronics must not be near the operating applicator.
+Mobile phones, watches, bank cards, and sensitive electronics should not be near the active applicator.

 VI.
 BUSINESS AND SERVICE

-Service, spare parts supply, and technical support are managed depending on the region of operation - either directly by our structures (Head Office - Miami, USA; European branch - Germany) or by our officially authorized representative in the respective country.
+Technical service, the supply of spare parts, and technical support are handled according to the region of operation, either directly through our offices (main headquarters in Miami, USA; European headquarters in Germany) or through our officially authorized representative in each country.

 - Staff training